kcmartin/data-coursework/README.md

 # data-coursework
-iPython notebooks for Data vis course classwork (initial set of lectures completed December 2015, new lectures added in February 2016)
+iPython notebooks: classwork from DataViz course (initial set of lectures completed December 2015, new lectures added in February 2016)